 Harrow provides a gritting service to keep our roads flowing during periods of snow and ice.
-It is not possible to grit all the roads in Harrow in the small window of opportunity we have for the task, and the resources we have available.
+It is not possible to grit all the roads during the small window of opportunity, and the available resources.

 - Major road networks